 These days, everyone seems to be an expert in something, especially when it comes to healthcare.
 Whether it’s unsolicited advice on child rearing (to swaddle or not to swaddle?) or the never-ending debate on getting the flu shot (just Googling it provides results on both sides of the fence), everyone has an opinion that is backed by a source they swear by.

 So who are these omnipotent healthcare advisers?
 Are they credentialed, experienced healthcare professionals, or just someone looking for fame?
 Patients want to cut through the noise for an opinion they trust — a thought leader, not someone looking for attention.

 A thought leader is someone with extensive experience, who is trusted by others in the industry as a source of expertise and has made an impact on their industry by offering innovation.
-And being a thought leader is a great way to reach your customers: 50 percent of marketers use content marketing for thought leadership and education, according to a B2B Benchmark study.
+And being a thought leader is a great way to reach your customers.

 But becoming a healthcare thought leader doesn’t happen overnight.
 In fact, it takes years to cultivate this status.
 Here are four steps you can take to establish yourself as an effective thought leader in healthcare, which will enhance your healthcare content marketing strategy and will have patients and professionals looking to you for information.

 With time and experience comes wisdom; after so many years in the healthcare industry, you are bound to develop a foundation of knowledge about what you do.
 Be confident when sharing this information and believe in yourself.
 If you don’t believe in yourself, why should anyone else?
 A.A.
 Milne’s Christopher Robin once said, “Always remember you are braver than you believe, stronger than you seem, and smarter than you think."
 Thought leaders radiate confidence that the knowledge they have to offer is accurate and worthy of others’ consideration.